 The event was attended by over 80 people, including MPs and Peers from the major parties as well representatives from business, industry, brand-owners, universities and the professions.

-"Rethink of IP teaching in Further Education needed" - according to a new UK survey
+"Rethink of IP teaching in UK Further Education needed" - according to recent survey

-This is a finding from a new survey of Student Attitudes to IP and its teaching published on 23rd Oct 2012.
-The on-line survey was carried out by the National Union of Students in collaboration with IPAN and the Intellectual Property Office.
+This is a finding from a new on-line survey of Student Attitudes to IP and its teaching published in October 2012.
+The survey was carried out by the National Union of Students in collaboration with IPAN and the Intellectual Property Office.

 According to the survey students recognise that understanding IP is important for their education and future careers but fail to see any link between IP and their eventual commercial success (or failure).